 - requesting the continuance of investigation proceedings closed by the public prosecutor.30

 It should be noted that any person directing or contributing to a crime is as criminally liable as the immediate perpetrator;31 thus, the victim's rights are also granted against these persons.

 Private party joinder and damages

-Victims of criminal offences can further join proceedings as a private party claiming damages against the accused.32 The private party joinder must be filed at court before the closing of the criminal proceeding.
+Victims of criminal offences can join proceedings as a private party claiming damages against the accused.32 The private party joinder must be filed at court before the closing of the criminal proceeding.
 By this time, the exact amount claimed must be stated.
 As the private party is not responsible for paying fees associated with the proceedings (experts, court fees, evidence taking), the cost exposure for the damaged party essentially decreases.
-Notably, a private party joinder leads to the interruption of the limitation period with respect to civil proceedings.
+Notably, a private party joinder leads to the interruption of the limitation period with respect to the damage claim.

 A private party is entitled to request: